mvanzuylen/madeleinevanzuylen.com/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Mady, and I'm a Master's student in CS at Northeastern University based out of Seattle, WA.
-I previously worked at the [Allen Institute for AI (AI2)](https://allenai.org/) as a Data Science Analyst on the [Semantic Scholar](https://www.semanticscholar.org/about) team.
+My name is Mady, and I recently graduated from Northeastern University with an MS in CS.
+I'm based out of Seattle, WA and previously worked at AWS and Redfin as a SDE intern, and for five years at the [Allen Institute for AI (AI2)](https://allenai.org/) as a Data Science Analyst on the [Semantic Scholar](https://www.semanticscholar.org/about) team.

+My interests include ML, backend development, drug discovery, personalized medicine, carbon capture, and climate modeling.

-As an undergrad, I studied Biochemistry and Computational Math & Stats at Notre Dame and interned in the [Fields lab](http://www.fieldslab.org/) at UW, and the [Brenner Lab](https://brennergroup.seas.harvard.edu/) and [Weitz Lab](https://weitzlab.seas.harvard.edu/) at Harvard University.
+As an undergrad, I studied Biochemistry and Computational Mathematics & Statistics at the University of Notre Dame and interned in the [Fields lab](http://www.fieldslab.org/) at UW, and the [Brenner Lab](https://brennergroup.seas.harvard.edu/) and [Weitz Lab](https://weitzlab.seas.harvard.edu/) at Harvard University.

 I enjoy hiking, backpacking, skiing, and reading in my spare time.